dzhavat/dzhavat.github.io/_posts/2020-01-03-getting-started-with-contributing-to-rxjs-docs.md

 ## Making a Pull Request (PR)

-The lint passes and docs look just about right?
+The lint passes and docs still look fine?

 Now create a new branch and commit your changes.
 Push the branch to your fork.
 Finally, go to either your fork or RxJS’ repo on GitHub and follow the notification to open a PR.